Contact Us

 An absence management system should be part of any integrated HR solution like Access PeopleXD.
 Integrated HR software enables managers to track and report on absence whilst allowing employees more ability to self-serve - like requesting and managing their own holiday entitlement, all in a centralised cloud-based system.

-Being able to easily consolidate employee data from across an organisation can help build a holistic view of absence - from cost implications, absenteeism, employee engagement, wellbeing issues and whether people are being paid correctly.
+Being able to easily consolidate employee data from across an organisation can help build an in-depth view of absence, including:

 With effective absence management tools and robust data, leaders can prioritise their response and deal with these things in a strategic way.